teamshares/design-system/README.md

 0. Check this repo out _as a sibling of the primary Rails apps_ (e.g. I use `~/code`): `git clone git@github.com:teamshares/shared-ui.git` (and then run `yarn` once to install dependencies)

+### Yarn 1 - Classic

+1. CD into **this new directory**, then tell yarn that we want to register it as a local override available for other apps on this computer: `yarn link`

+    You should see output including:
+    > success Registered "@teamshares/ui".

+2. CD into **the Rails app** that you want to use the local version, then configure yarn: `yarn link @teamshares/ui`

+    You should see output including:
+    > success Using linked package for "@teamshares/ui".

+3. Finally (not positive this is necessary) rerun `yarn install` _in both directories_ to make sure all necessary dependencies are installed and linked properly.

+### Yarn 3

-2. CD into **the Rails app** that you want to use the local version, then configure yarn: `yarn link --private --relative ../shared-ui`
+1. CD into **the Rails app** that you want to use the local version, then configure yarn: `yarn link --private --relative ../shared-ui`

     You should see output indicating success (warnings OK), e.g.:
     > YN0000: Done with warnings in 0s 839ms

-3. Finally (not positive this is necessary) rerun `yarn install`

 That's it!
 You're all configured.